GetFeedback/getfeedback-g4a-capacitor/README.md

 ## Installation

-The installation of this SDK consists out of two parts, one part for your projects a whole and the second part for iOS(#ios) and Android(#android) specifically.
+The installation of this SDK consists of two parts, one part for your projects a whole and the second part for iOS(#ios) and Android(#android) specifically.
 To install the GetFeedback SDK into your Ionic Application:
 Installation

 In a terminal window, navigate to the root directory of your project and run :